Mediterranean Island Hopping - Corsica and Sardinia

 Where to Stay in Palau, Sardinia

 Our first evening in Palau we ate at an extremely popular restaurant with locals called Trattoria Pizzeria del Porticciolo.
 We celebrated our arrival in Sardinia with a jug, or two, of local white wine.
 I had mussels for dinner, which were delicious.
-The food, wine, and ambience were well worth the 25 minute wait we endured to sit down.
+The food, wine, and ambiance were well worth the 25 minutes wait we endured to sit down.

 Day trips in Northern Sardinia

-Despite their close proximity, Sardinia and Corsica have very different landscapes.
+Despite their proximity, Sardinia and Corsica have very different landscapes.
 Northern Sardinia is very rugged and relatively flat while southern Corsica is mountainous and relatively lush.
-One of the reasons for choosing to visit northern Sardinia was because of Costa Smeralda, a small strip of north-eastern Sardinian coastline dotted with several absolutely stunning beaches.
-One of which we visited is Spiaggia del Principe, a small cove with turquoise blue waters and white sand that is extremely popular with locals.
-To reach the beach we had to descend down a steep and narrow shrub-lined path, often stopping to let others pass or vice versa.
-An added bonus to the beach was the small cafe nearby selling food and beer.
+One reason for choosing to visit northern Sardinia was because of Costa Smeralda, a small strip of north-eastern Sardinian coastline dotted with several stunning beaches.
+One of which we visited is Spiaggia del Principe, a small cove with turquoise blue waters and white sand that is popular with locals.
+To reach the beach, we had to descend a steep and narrow shrub-lined path, often stopping to let others pass or vice versa.
+A bonus to the beach was the small cafe nearby selling food and beer.